 - 1 in 4 mothers returns to work within 2 weeks of giving birth.

-- Only 11% of private sector employees have access to paid leave.
+- Only 12% of employees in North Carolina have access to paid leave.